marconett/react-native-variations/README.md

 Use the `add` command on the cli to add one or more variations, for example: `yarn variation add MyFirstVariation MySecondVariation`.

-This will create a `variations/apps.json` with example values and the the default folder structure for each variation:
+This will create a `variations/apps.json` with example values and the default folder structure for each variation:

 ```
   variations/